 - Assists other departments as the need arises;

 - Performs other duties as deemed necessary or assigned.

-Problem solving is a factor in this position.
-This employee encounters problems with enforcing stormwater regulations and dealing with citizen, business, and contractor concerns and complaints.
+Problem solving is an important factor in this position.
+This employee encounters problems with resolving citizen complaints, investigating city issues, and performing necessary research.

-This employee works independently with limited supervision from the Director of Public Works and exercises supervision over subordinate personnel.
+This employee is subject to supervision from the Deputy City Manager and does not exercise supervision over subordinate personnel.

-Daily contact with other City departments and the general public is expected.
-Regular contact with developers and contractors will occur.
+Daily contact with other City departments and frequent contact with the organization's governing body and the general public is expected.

 The specific statements shown in each section of this description are not intended to be all inclusive.
 They represent typical elements and criteria considered necessary to successfully perform the job.